muydanny/backend-curriculum-site/module2/lessons/form_with.md

 ### Extra Practice:

 1. Using TDD, create a Edit Song form using `form_with model`.
-2. Using TDD, creaet a New Playlist form using `form_with model`.
+2. Using TDD, create a New Playlist form using `form_with model`.

 ## Checks for Understanding